Shortening of Time for Marriage in South Australia

 - approve the shortening ourselves

-- guarantee success
+- guarantee the outcome

-- urgent medical issues
+- medical letters

 - lodge the NOIM first